dragonflydb/documentation/docs/cloud/datastores.md

 If that is not possible please contact support.

+**Memcached** - Enable this for running Memcached workloads, memcached protocol will be enabled on port 6371.
+*Note*: The memcached protocol does not support authentication, so can be enabled only for [private endpoint](#private-endpoint) data stores.

+**Sidekiq** - Enable this for running Sidekiq workloads, [read more](/docs/integrations/sidekiq.md).

 ## Cluster Mode

 By default a dragonfly cloud data store support redis cluster protocol and clients so you can seamlessly migrate from redis cluster.